 In honor of Judge Henderson, this week I’ve decided to add an epigraph to each of the Court’s opinions.

 Let’s begin with Bellagio.
 Here, Judge Henderson’s epigraph is a great one because the issue before the Court was whether “surveillance technicians (techs) who control the casinos’ surveillance, access and alarm systems and help to investigate errant employees are ‘guards’ under section 9(b)(3) of the National Labor Relations Act.”
-If so, they cannot be represented by a union which represents non-guard employees.
+If so, they cannot be represented by a union that represents non-guard employees.
 Judge Henderson, joined by Judge Ginsburg, concluded that because security officers and surveillance operators “cannot properly do their jobs without the techs” and because “the techs can control what surveillance operators and security officers see in the monitor rooms,” techs are “guards” — especially because they work in an atmosphere “where all-encompassing surveillance is the paramount protector.”
 Judge Srinivasan would have deferred to the Board’s contrary conclusion.

 Next, consider Sierra Club v.
 EPA.
 The Sierra Club challenged whether EPA “satisfied its responsibilities under 42 U.S.C. § 7412(c)(6) to establish ‘maximum achievable control technology’ (‘MACT’) standards for emissions of certain hazardous air pollutants (‘HAPs’).”
 It urged that the EPA “arbitrarily relied upon standards set previously to regulate other emissions without justifying its decisions to treat those previously regulated emissions as ‘surrogates’ for the § 7412(c)(6) HAPs.”
 The EPA argued that the petition is untimely but the Court disagreed: “Petitioners could not raise those objections until the final rule employing the surrogates was released.
 Petitioners do not, for example, attack the adequacy of the listing or standards with respect to any surrogate pollutant, but only the repurposing of standards for satisfaction of the § 7412(c)(6) requirements with respect to PCBs, POM, and HCB.”
 Because EPA failed to explain its use of surrogates, the matter was remanded.